lindell/multi-gitter/README.md

 reviewers:
   - example

-# Skip pull request and directly push to the branch
+# Skip pull request and directly push to the branch.
 skip-pr: false

 # The GitHub/GitLab personal access token.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN environment variable.